AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 ## Challenges with TurtleBot

-As mentioned above we encountered the issue of syncing the Physical TurtleBot to the digital one.
-The issue showed itself as only one "frame" of data in the RViz and Unity.
-We did not have time to fix it as replicating the issue was inconsistent due to the lack of understanding of what went wrong.
-On the last (filming) lab session it was Identified that it was probably issue with clock desync.
-Unfortunately nobody knew how to solve it.
-So we did not end up utilizing the digital robot.
+As mentioned above, we encountered an issue when syncing the Physical TurtleBot to the digital one.
+The issue showed itself as only one "frame" of data in RViz and Unity.
+We did not have time to fix it, as replicating the issue was inconsistent and a lack of understanding of what went wrong.
+During the last (filming) lab session it was identified that it was probably issue with clock desync.
+Unfortunately nobody knew how to solve it, so we did not end up utilizing the digital robot.

 ## Challenges with Development Environment

-At first we wanted to use docker as we had people familiar with how slow VM was and how much space it takes on the storage.
-Unfortunately the docker installation encountered errors that were not solved.
-Asking tutors for help did not clarify the issue.
-So in week 3 we made a decision to switch to VM instead.
-This lead to significant loss of pace felt thought the course as we had 4 more lab sessions to implement physical part of our PoC.
+At first, we wanted to use Docker as we had people familiar with how slow VM was and how much storage space it takes.
+Unfortunately, the Docker installation came with errors that went unsolved for such a long time that it was irresponsible to keep trying to use Docker over the VM.
+Asking tutors for help did not help.
+So, in week 3, we made a decision to switch to VM instead.
+This lead to significant loss of pace was felt through the course as we had 4 more lab sessions to implement our PoC.

-VM itself proved incredibly unstable and slow.
-With half of the team getting different results for seemingly the same tests.
-In the end it was solved and we were able to use git.
-But any work on it proved incredibly slow, with both Unity and RViz running at 1.5 fps.
+The VM itself proved incredibly unstable and slow, with half of the team getting different results for seemingly the same tests.
+Over the course of weeks, nearly all of our members ended up with a functional virtual machine, but any work with it proved incredibly slow, with both Unity and RViz averaging 1.5 fps with both running simultaneously.

 ## Challenges with RViz navigator

-Navigator itself seems to sometimes do paths thought walls and/or too much turns.
-It seems that robot overcompensates constantly which leads to it moving in circles.
-We suspect that friction on one of the wheels is lower that on the other, which leads to different turning radius on both wheels.
-In addition we could did not have time to dig through the documentation to find where to make it "more confident" in its path finding.
+Navigator itself sometimes create winding paths straight through walls present on the costmap.
+We suspect that robot constantly overcompensates, which leads to it moving in circles.
+A likely cause is that friction on one of the wheels is lower that on the other, which leads to a different turning radius between the wheels.
+In addition, we did not have time to dig through the documentation to find where to make it "more confident" in its path finding.
 So all above problems seemed to dramatically increase when we sized up the Unity scene appropriately.
-Including changing the robots footprint in the folder.
-Explained [Here](/docs/Connecting%20Unity%20to%20Turtlebot.md#changing-the-size-of-the-robot-in-rviz).
+We tried changing the robots footprint in the folder, as explained in [our documentation](/docs/Connecting%20Unity%20to%20Turtlebot.md#changing-the-size-of-the-robot-in-rviz), but it did not seem to help.

 ## Login details for lab laptops